 Place du Presbytère in Sainte-Énimie

-Walking to the south side of the square The shot left is 90 degrees turned to the right of this square.
+Walking to the south side of the square.
+The shot left is 90 degrees turned to the right of this square.
 The same stairs.
 Made by S. Bathelemy 2005

-The episodes starts at this square and ends here
+The episodes starts and ends at this square

 The well on the square

-Look at the Carlines on the door behind Tell.
-I have never seen so many at one door
+Take a look at the 'Carline flowers, on the door behind Tell.
+I have never seen so many at one door.

 1988 Leaving the sqaure at the north east side 2016

-30 years later...... probably a different flower but the same spot and same door.
+30 years later...... probably a different dried flower, but the same spot and same door.
 But you never know..it hangs sheltered.

 Corridor on rue de la Privadenche

-O 'Grady has disappeared.
-Tell is looking for him
+Scene: O 'Grady has disappeared.
+Tell is looking for him.